 The Parent Company maintains a stock-based compensation plan, the Piper Jaffray Companies Amended and Restated 2003 Annual and Long-Term Incentive Plan (the "Incentive Plan").
 The Incentive Plan permits the grant of equity awards, including restricted stock, restricted stock units and non-qualified stock options, to the Company's employees.
-The awards granted to employees have either three-year cliff vesting periods, vest ratably over three years in equal installments or cliff vest upon meeting certain performance or market-based metrics.
+The awards granted to employees have three or five year vesting periods or cliff vest upon meeting certain performance or market-based metrics.
 The Incentive Plan provides for accelerated vesting of awards if there is a severance event, a change in control of the Parent Company (as defined in the Incentive Plan), in the event of a participant's death, and at the discretion of the compensation committee of the Parent Company's board of directors.